ashishume/Front-end-Javascript-Interview-Topics/JsConcepts/AsyncDeferScripts/AsyncDeferScripts.md

 <!--  refer link: https://javascript.info/script-async-defer  -->

 # Defer: (waits untill html parsing is complete)
+- Scripts with defer always execute when the DOM is ready (but before DOMContentLoaded event).

 1. The defer attribute tells the browser not to wait for the script.
     Instead, the browser will continue to process the HTML, build DOM.